shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 When the skin tears, when the pump hits,
 When I’m feeling beat,
 I simply remember my masochist things,
-And get back to abusing my feet.
+And get back to abusing... my feet.

 ...
 ```